Spectra-Tale-Studio/GameLab/README.md

 ## License

+This project is licensed under the terms described in the [LICENSE](LICENSE) file.

 This project is intended for educational and portfolio purposes only.
 © 2025 Spectra Tale Studio.
 All rights reserved.